eschearer/Eye-Hand-Coordination-Experiements/README.md

-# Optotrak
+# Eye-Hand Coordination Experiments
-This file stores files used for Optotrak codes
+This file stores files used for Eye-Hand Coordination Experiments codes

 In any new folder you create, please create a README which explains the files in the folder(s).